VictorCam/CS325_TSP/README.md

 ## Summary

 This is a traveling salesman problem.
-Using the Nearest Neighbours Algorithm.
-The source file is the TSP.cpp file.
+Using the Nearest Neighbours Algorithm. **The source file is the TSP.cpp file**.
 The rest of the files with test-input-#.txt are uses for testing the TSP.cpp algorithm.
 Once finished a test-input-#.txt.tour will be created where it will contain information of the shortest distance acheivable.

 ## Project Report (Google Docs)
 https://github.com/VictorCam/CS325_TSP/blob/master/Project%20Report%20CS325.pdf